Nakhon Pathom United F.C.

-Nakhonpathom United Football Club (สโมสรฟุตบอลนครปฐมยูไนเต็ด), formerly known as Nakhon Pathom United (สโมสรฟุตบอลจังหวัดนครปฐม), is a Thailand professional football club based in Nakhon Pathom province and currently play in Thai League 1.
+Nakhonp Pathom United Football Club (สโมสรฟุตบอลนครปฐมยูไนเต็ด), is a Thailand professional football club based in Nakhon Pathom province and currently play in Thai League 2, the second tier of the Thai football league system.
 Their home stadium is Nakhon Pathom Municipality Sport School Stadium.
-In 2008 season, the club finished at 9th place which became the highest league position in the club history.
+In the 2008 season, the club finished at 9th place which became the highest league position in the club history.

-In 2018, The club-licensing of this team didn't pass to play 2018 Thai League 2 and the team was relegated to the 2018 Thai League 4 Western Region.
+In 2018, The club-licensing of this team didn't meet the requirements to play in the 2018 Thai League 2 and the team was relegated to the 2018 Thai League 4 Western Region.
 The club then won the Thai League 4 title thus getting promoted to the 2019 Thai League 3 season.
 Nakhon Pathom United then won the 2019 Thai League 3 Lower Region winning back-to-back league title seeing the club promoted to the 2020–21 Thai League 2 season.

 In 2023, Nakhon Pathom United won the Thai League 2 as champions for the first time in the club history and come back to the Thai League 1 after 14 years.

 History

-1999–2006: Formation and early years
+Formation and early years (1999–2006)

-Nakhon Pathom F.C. was founded in 1999, the club started playing in the Thailand Provincial League.
+Nakhon Pathom United was founded in 1999, the club started playing in the Thailand Provincial League.
 In 2004, Nakhon Pathom finished the season on a mid-table in the league.
 In the year 2005 it was the first time a place among the top three will be achieved and promote to the Thai Premier League was narrowly missed.

-2007–2009: Promotion to the top flight
+Promotion to the top flight (2007–2009)

 A year later, the result could be repeated.
-But the club was allowed to ascend to the highest league in Thailand, as was the second-placed a reserve team of Port FC.
+But the club was allowed to ascend to the highest league in Thailand, as was the second-placed a reserve team of Port.
 The association brought not only as a "provincial team," a new impetus in the league.
 But also the fans who traveled to away games and many were present at the home games.
-Nakhon Pathom was another club as well as Chonburi and Suphanburi the club in the Premier League who did not came from the capital Bangkok.
+Nakhon Pathom United was another club as well as Chonburi and Suphanburi the club in the Premier League who did not came from the capital Bangkok.

 The first season in the Premier League, the club was able to finish in 11th place and boosted its bottom line a year later at number nine.
 For the 2009 season was the first time be with Michael Aspin and Michael Thomas Byrne committed two players from Great Britain, Both had already played together in England at Northwich Victoria.

-2010–2016: Relegation and suspension
+Relegation and suspension (2010–2016)

-Nakhon Pathom were suspended for two years following the final playoff game of the 2010 season after a fracas in the penultimate game of the playoffs with Sisaket, a game that NP had to win to ensure that they would be promoted.
+Nakhon Pathom United were suspended for two years following the final play-off game of the 2010 season after a fracas in the penultimate game of the play-offs with Sisaket United, a game that Nakhon Pathom United had to win to ensure that they would be promoted.
 The club are set to return to Division 1 for the 2013 campaign after serving their two-year punishment.